 Blue Gray Gnatcatcher on Nest

 Coming to the end of our great morning after 5 hours, we reached the Pump Station on the Pipeline – a Hotspot within the Refuge.
-A real time messaging service is used by birders there telling of special observations.
+A real-time messaging service is used by birders at Heinz telling of special observations.
 Earlier there was a message that a Black Billed Cuckoo had been seen there.
 Not only is this species a rarity for the Refuge, it also had special appeal to me as I had only seen them twice before – more than 40 years ago – and I did not have a photo.
 I thought one might be possible later at Magee Marsh, but not here.
 When we got to the Pump Station, Denis Brennan was there.
-I had met him the day before with Ned and Denis had seen the Cuckoo about 15 minutes earlier.
+I had met him the day before with Ned, and Denis had seen the Cuckoo about 15 minutes earlier.
 It had not been calling.
 This is where being with a group of birders, especially good ones and motivated ones is really beneficial.
 After diligent searching and great patience the Cuckoo was seen – high up in a tree and distant and blocked by branches.
 I got a quick visual but no photo.
 It moved.
 Another view.
 After much hide and seek I finally got a great look and a photo – and then an even better one.
 The Black Billed Cuckoo was the 57th species I had seen that day at the Refuge – Variety 57.
 Much more importantly the lifer photo was number 698 in the ABA area.
 I should be able to get 2 or more additional ones on the remainder of this trip getting me to the magic number of 700.

 That ended a wonderful day with wonderful birds, at a wonderful place with wonderful people.
 Since Gregg had mentioned my quest to the others at the start of the trip, it had come up in discussions with many of them during the time together.
 They were all so positive and encouraging and interested.
 The birds are great but it really is about the people!!